This post contains affiliate links. Click here to read my affiliate policy.

 There’s so much confusion over CBD oil that Diamond CBD even created a CBD education center, which will become the official online database for factual, up-to-date information about CBD.

 If you’re feeling a tad confused yourself, we’re going to answer your questions in this CBD oil buying guide.
-Join us as we take a look at exactly what CBD oil is, how it’s different to cannabis – and why you should use it.
+Join us as we take a look at exactly what CBD oil is, how it’s different to cannabis (learn more in this guide to edibles)- and why you should use it.

 CBD Oil and Cannabis – What’s the Difference?